Citykleta/api-now/README.md

 4. Build the application by running ``npm run build``.
 You can now watch for file changes and automatically build the app thanks to ``npm run build:watch``

 5. Start now a dev server ``node ./scripts/dev_server.js`` (or with nodemon if you do not want to restart the server on every file change)
-If everything is fine go to [http://localhost:3000/poi?search=edificio](http://localhost:3000/poi?search=edificio) and you should see some data
+To check everything is fine, go to [http://localhost:3000/poi?search=edificio](http://localhost:3000/poi?search=edificio) and you should see some data
 ![api check sreenshot](./media/api_check.png)

+## Tests

+There are some integration tests which require an actual database connection.
+You need therefore to start a test database first by running
+``./scripts/start_db_test.sh``.
+Note it will map the container port to the host port number 5433 so that you can have both databases running in the same time: your test database and your dev database

+Then simply run ``npm t``